livable-lynchburg/lamp-tracker/README.md

 # Lamp Tracker

-A web app for tracking street lamp outages
+A web app for tracking and reporting street lamp outages